gouvinb/catalyser/README.md

 ### Features

 [//]: # (- `derive`: Automate recurring tasks with custom derive macros.)
-- `std`: Add useful methods or types not available in Rust's standard library.
 - `serde`: Enhance common serialization and deserialization tasks by introducing new types, such as `NonEmptyString`, `BoundedI32`, and others, to streamline data handling and ensure type safety.